Teaching Place Value KS2: A Guide For Primary School Teachers From Year 3 To Year 6

 For example, this could be shown on the board, with the teacher then expertly modelling their thinking aloud.

 ‘I have counted 9 ones cubes.
-That means the digit represented in this value is 9 and because it is in the ones value means that is represents the number 9.
-In the tens value there are 3 blocks.
+That means the digit represented in this value is 9 and because it is in the ones value means that it represents the number 9.
+In the tens value, there are 3 blocks.
 This gives me the digit 3.
 Because it is in tens value, it represents the number 30.

 Modelling aloud these thought processes helps aid the understanding of the students.